 The unit will expose us to the concept of staff morale and its attendant effects on job performance.

-- Explain the concepts of morale and motivation. - State the influence of motivation on staff performance. - Explain the process of boosting staff morale.
+- explain the concepts of morale and motivation - state the influence of motivation on staff performance - describe the process of boosting staff morale.